bryonylouise2/whiplash_definition/README.md

 	Output: A PNG file of a 4-panel plot that includes a histogram of the frequency of all areas, and a line plot of the percentiles relating to each area for both types of precipitation whiplash events.

 10.5.
 SPI_autocorrelation.py
+	This script determines the temporal lag autocorrelation of SPI across the CONUS
+	Input: Either decadal SPI files or a time-only-averaged (averaged across lat and lon) SPI file.
+	Output: A PNG file of the temporal lag autocorrelation of SPI (CONUS averaged)